d3lta-v/SSTuino/docs/tutorials/Sec1/sstuinoIoT.md

 ```

 You may have seen something unfamillar.
 The `toInt()` function converts the value of the string `recievedRawData` into an integer (Whole number) for the pwm to be able to output.

+After you have edited the code, simply upload it to the SSTuino, wait for the MQTT to subscribe and there you go!

+## Connect SSTuino to Thunkable!